Beliavsky/Fortran-code-on-GitHub/README.md

 [Inverse Design of Materials by Multi-objective optimization (IM2ODE)](https://github.com/YueyuZhang/IM2ODE): target properties of concern include the optical and electronic-structure properties of semiconductors, hardness of crystals, etc, by Yueyu Zhang et al.  IM2ODE can easily predict the atomic configurations with desired properties for three dimensional structure, interface and cluster, even complex defect in solid.

+[mef90](https://github.com/bourdin/mef90): reference implementation of the variational approach to fracture, as described in several papers, by Blaise Bourdin

 [Nonlinear MetaMaterial MPI Solver (NM^3)](https://github.com/wonnie87/NMCube): codes and example files used in paper, "High-Performance Large-Scale Simulation of Multi-stable Metastructures", by M. Hwang, C. Scalo, and A. F. Arrieta, to be published.

 [Polymer Self-Consistent Field Theory (PSCF)](https://github.com/dmorse/pscf): numerically solves the polymer self-consistent field theory (SCFT) for spatially periodic structures formed by block copolymer melts and mixtures of block copolymers with linear homopolymers and/or small molecule solvents, by David Morse et al.